Identity Testing for Constant-Width, and Any-Order, Read-Once Oblivious Arithmetic Branching Programs: Preliminaries

-The ABP has width $w$ if $\abs{V_i} \leq w$ for all $i \in [\![q]\!]$.
+The ABP has width-$w$ if $\abs{V_i} \leq w$ for all $i \in [\![q]\!]$.
 Without loss of generality we can assume $\abs{V_i} = w$ for each $i \in [\![q]\!]$.

 It is well-known that the sum over all paths in a layered graph can be represented by an iterated matrix multiplication.
 To see this, let the set of nodes in $V_i$ be $\{v_{i,j} \mid j \in [w]\}$.
-It is easy to see that the polynomial computed by the ABP is the same as $U^{\transpose} (\prod_{i=1}^{q} D_i ) T $, where $U,T \in \F^{w \times 1}$ and $D_i$ is a $w \times w$ matrix for $1 \leq i \leq q$ such that
+It is easy to see that the polynomial computed by the ABP is the same as $A^{\transpose} (\prod_{i=1}^{q} D_i ) B $, where $A, B \in \F^{w \times 1}$ and $D_i$ is a $w \times w$ matrix for $1 \leq i \leq q$ such that

-\subsubsection{Read-once Oblivious ABP}
+\subsubsection{Read-once oblivious ABP}

-An ABP is called a {\em read-once oblivious ABP (ROABP)} if the edge weights in different layers are univariate polynomials in distinct variables.
-Formally, the entries in $D_{i}$ come from $\F[x_{\pi(i)}]$ for all $i \in [q]$, where $\pi$ is a permutation on the set $[q]$.
+An ABP is called a \emph{read-once oblivious ABP} (ROABP) if the edge weights in different layers are univariate polynomials in distinct variables.
+Formally, there is a permutation $\pi$ on the set $[q]$ such that the entries in the $i$th matrix $D_i$ are univariate polynomials over the variable $x_{\pi(i)}$, \ie, they come from the polynomial ring $\F[x_{\pi(i)}]$.
 Here, $q$ is the same as $n$, the number of variables.
-The order $(x_{\pi(1)}, x_{\pi(2)}, \dots, x_{\pi(n)})$ is said to be the variable order of the ROABP.
+The order $(x_{\pi(1)}, x_{\pi(2)}, \dots, x_{\pi(n)})$ is said to be the variable order of the ROABP\@.

 Viewing $D_i({x_{\pi(i)}}) \in \F^{w \times w}[x_{\pi(i)}]$ as a polynomial over the matrix algebra, we can write the polynomial computed by an ROABP as

 An equivalent representation of a width-$w$ ROABP can be